 For the ACT, we will review the highest composite ACT score with Writing, regardless of test dates.

 SAT, SAT Subject Test, AP, and TOEFL: 2562

 SAT, SAT Subject, ACT, and AP scores must be final at the time of application.
-For other examinations, if final results are unavailable at the time of application, predicted results may only be submitted by a school official, via one of the following methods:
+For other examinations, like IB or A Levels, if final results are unavailable at the time of application, predicted results may be submitted by a school official, via one of the following methods: